Education sector in China: How to seize opportunities

 Digital marketing, or the promotion of your activity on the web, is the best way to attract new students to China.
 Why?

-This is why it is necessary for international schools wishing to establish themselves on the Chinese market to adapt to the digital communication tools used in China and create official accounts on these main platforms.
+The country has its own closed Internet system and different social networks.
+Therefore, international schools looking to establish themselves in the Chinese market need to adapt to the digital communication tools used in China and create official accounts on these platforms.

-Having a Chinese version of your site is the first step in attracting Chinese students.
-It goes without saying that having content written in Mandarin is necessary, in addition to adapting to your target group, which has little or no command of English.
-This represents a form of respect, interest and dedication for your clients.
+Having a Chinese version of your website is indeed a crucial step in attracting Chinese students.
+By offering content written in Mandarin, you are catering to your target audience who may have limited or no command of English.
+This demonstrates respect, interest, and dedication towards your clients.

 Baidu